TS404/CysBar/README.md

--s OUTPUT.csv     Produce (and save) summary statistics file named OUTPUT.csv -b POS:BARCODE    Define the custom barcode used at this position -B BARCODE.txt    Use file named BARCODE.txt to source used barcodes, one per line -V VARIABLES.csv  Use file named VARIABLES.csv to source hydropathy and charge variables,
+-s OUTPUT.csv     Produce (and save) summary statistics file named OUTPUT.csv -b POS:BARCODE    Define the custom barcode used at this position -B BARCODE.txt    Use file named BARCODE.txt to source used barcodes, one per line -V VARIABLES.csv  Use file named VARIABLES.csv to source hydropathy and charge
-                  Contains Residue, Hydropathy and Charge columns (no headers) -S SEPARATOR      String that was used to enclose replaced residues in the FastA ID (Default: '__BC__') INPUT.fa          Input fasta file (default = standard input)
+                  variables.
+Contains Residue, Hydropathy and Charge columns (no headers)
+-S SEPARATOR      String that was used to enclose replaced residues in the FastA ID
+                  (Default: '__BC__')
+INPUT.fa          Input fasta file (default = standard input)
 > OUTPUT.fa       Output fasta file (default = standard output)
 ```